Skip to content

 You can then hand your ICE card over to someone in the Safe Haven.

-To request an 'In Case of Emergency' card you can:
+To request an 'ICE' card you can:

 Apply to become a Safe Haven